Side cap: Italy

 In the Italian language, the side cap is called bustina.
 It was adopted by the Royal Italian Army in the 1920s, and by the 1930s it was the main cap used by personnel belonging to the Royal Italian Army, the Regia Aeronautica (air force) and the Blackshirts.
 It remained in use until well after World War II.

+The side cap is currently used by the Italian Air Force (Aeronautica Militare) as part of the uniform, except for the armed personnel of the Support and Defense branch, who use the more commonly worn beret in grey-cyan color.
+The side cap has three variants in the ITAF based on the rank of the wearer.
+While the typical dark blue color is shared across all three variants, the piping of the officer ranks is colored in gold yellow, the one for the NCOs (marshals) is dotted gold/blue and the volunteer’s is the same as the cap.

 Norway

-In Norway, this is known as båtlue, literally boat cap and is used by the Royal Norwegian Air Force.
+In Norwegian, the side cap is known as båtlue, literally 'boat cap', and is used by the Royal Norwegian Air Force.
 The Royal Guards use a distinct variety commonly known as gardelue which is worn in garrison and while on leave.

 Portugal

 Members of GNR wearing typical pointed bivaques, while patrolling a Portuguese beach on horse.

 In Portuguese service, the side cap is known as barrete de bivaque (bivouac cap) and often referred simply as bivaque.

 Two basic models are in use by the armed forces, the security forces and the fire services of Portugal.

 The first model has a curved top line and is used by the Portuguese Air Force (all personnel, except members of Air Police), the Portuguese Navy (officers and sergeants), the Public Security Police (all personnel, except members of special units) and the fire services.

 The second model is a pointed cap and is used by the Portuguese Army (only personnel in training) and by the National Republican Guard (GNR).